 Fortinet’s Advanced Threat Protection: Securing your datacentre

-Your datacentre, the data you hold and the application services you host are all directly in the cross-hairs of hackers, spies and opportunists of every stripe.
+Your data center, the data you hold and the application services you host are all directly in the cross-hairs of hackers, spies and opportunists of every stripe.
 And why not?
 Stolen data is a commodity worth money (or bitcoins!) on the open market.

-The minute you advertise your datacentre and ‘as a service’ offerings you are putting up a big fat target for cyber-criminals.
-You are saying to the dark side that ‘my datacentre is safe and secure and you can’t break in’.
+The minute you advertise your data center and ‘as a service’ offerings you are putting up a big fat target for cyber-criminals.
+You are saying to the dark side that ‘my data center is safe and secure and you can’t break in’.
 But can you back up your claim?
 Can you secure your customer’s data from all threats, especially criminals who are prepared to make a major effort to break into your network?

 Advanced persistent threats Today’s most damaging attacks, typically classified as Advanced Persistent Threats (APT), occur across the spectrum of possible attack vectors.
 Innovative malware, zero-day vulnerabilities and emerging evasion techniques can all render a single approach problematic.

 “A deeper, more comprehensive approach is needed,” says Khan, “to counter these increasingly sophisticated attacks.
 Fortinet, and other security vendors, are all working hard to build a multi-layered defence-in-depth framework for combating these APTs.”

 Prevent – The known threats Most malware is already known.
 Last year, nearly a quarter of malware was more than ten years old and almost 90% discovered before 2014.
 Known threats can be blocked through next-generation firewalls, secure email gateways, endpoint security and other technologies.
 Previously unknown malware and targeted attacks, however, can hide from these measures.
 Dodgy traffic that seems suspicious should be handed off to the next point of your multi-layered defence.